 At other places

 Work, school and home are typically the indoor places where we spend the majority of our time.
-Yet, there are other places we go and visit - frequently or infrequently.
-Different places means different situations in life and also different needs for indoor climate.
+Yet, there are other places we go and visit — whether regularly, occasionally or unexpectedly.
+Every place means different conditions and demands for the climate.

 On the go, out & about or between spaces?